HIST08015 2022 Critical Writing: (Practice based)

 Programme Membership

-SG_AARTT_K08 202200 Bachelor of Arts (Honours) in Fine Art (Add-on) SG_AARTT_H08 202200 Bachelor of Arts (Honours) in Fine Art
+SG_AARTT_K08 202200 Bachelor of Arts (Honours) in Fine Art SG_AARTT_H08 202200 Bachelor of Arts (Honours) in Fine Art SG_AARTT_H08 202400 Bachelor of Arts (Honours) in Fine Art

 Description

-The emphasis in the Critical Writing: Practice-Based module is on the student’s own evaluation and location of their work within a variety of relevant contexts.
-The aim is to provide a framework that affords the student the means of responding - through a 3.000 word Critical Writing piece - to methods, processes, subject matter and contextual reference points related to the development of a final year body of work.
+The emphasis in the Critical Writing: Practice-Based module is on the students own evaluation and location of their work within a variety of relevant contexts.
+The aim is to provide a framework that affords the student the means of responding - through a 3,000 word Critical Writing piece - to methods, processes, subject matter and contextual reference points related to the development of a final year body of work.

 Learning Outcomes